kaityo256/xbyak_aarch64_handson/README.md

 ### 1. SVE Length

-Since the length of the vector is *scalble*, and the length is not determined at compile time.
+Since the length of the vector is *scalable*, and the length is not determined at compile time.
 So, let's first look at a sample that gets the vector length at runtime.

 The sample code can be built as follows.